 Are rates inclusive or exclusive of Superannuation?

-Please note - Surreal’s original communications (dated end of July 2025) to all users, suggested that Superannuation contributions, would be contributed from “within the fee”.
+Please note - Surreal’s original communications (dated end of June 2025) to all users, stated that Superannuation contributions, would be contributed from “within the fee”.
 This wording was used so that it was possible cover any existing bookings that are already listed in the platform, prior to the new Superannuation capabilities being introduced.

 Moving forward (for current and new performances), each venue and agent will determine how they input those amounts and whether they do in practice ‘add’ superannuation on top.